rdwrome/ODL/rdtext.md

   a boilerplate question for screening genetic anomalies
   the commonwealth would allow us to terminate the pregnancy for 6 more weeks
   no, we said, have no such unknowns in our family histories
-  we’re prepared to proceed with this pregnancy; we want to be parents now
+  we’re prepared to proceed

 - **nosey**

-  the placenta takes up a metaposition between us
-  and gives me great relief
-  we needed a mediator
-  'we' are the baby and me now

-  i find the notes gale took on my spouse’s birth
+  i find the notes Gale took on my spouse’s birth
   and his first year
+  they anchor me

-  i ask him what he imagines gale thinking of me
+  i ask him what he imagines Gale thinking of me
   he says she would call me radiant

-  sound, I tell my students, travels better in water than it does in air
+  the placenta takes up a metaposition between us a new 'us' - me and the baby

-  the baby hears their grandfather’s voice
+  the baby hears Gale’s spouse's voice
-  Gale’s spouse
   low and loud
-  and kicks like an 808
+  and they kick like an 808

   on christmas, the baby becomes viable
   they will not be born to die